Extra Service and Also Receives Compensation Policy

 Changes in an Employees Extra Service or Also Receives Assignment

-It is the responsibility of the department that processed the Extra Service request to immediately notify Human Resources of any changes to an employee’s assignment (i.e. change in days, hours, work assignment location/area), or if the assignment ceases before the effective end date listed on the PAF.
-All notifications must be sent via email to: Ricardo.email@example.com and Paulafirstname.lastname@example.org
+It is the responsibility of the department that processed the Extra Service/Also Receives request to immediately notify Human Resources of any changes to an employee’s assignment (i.e. change in days, hours, work assignment location/area), or if the assignment ceases before the effective end date listed on the PAF.
+All notifications must be sent via email to: Ricardo.firstname.lastname@example.org and Paulaemail@example.com

 These amendments were made to insure our continued compliance with SUNY’s Extra Service and Also Receives Policy and Procedures and the policies outlined by the Office of the State Comptroller and SUNY System Administration.